eiie/.dotfiles/README.md

 ### Classic ###

-The installation script make a symbolic link or with absolute path or copy the file in the home folder for the following files.
+The installation script make a symbolic link with absolute path or copy the file in the home folder for the following files.

 - .bash_aliases
 - .bashrc
+- .dir_colors
 - .infokey

 ### XDG ###